ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 - In this example, the data for the `rateOfChange` field is an object with `x` and `y` keys, both containing an array of numbers.
 - valueGetter is used to format this data into `[number, number][]`, with x at index 0 and y at index 1 in each array.

-<grid-example title='Sparkline Data' name='sparkline-data-value-getter' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>
+<grid-example title='Formatting Sparkline Data' name='formatting-sparkline-data' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ## Next Up